vxio/identity/pkg/client/docs/InternalApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**LoginWithCredentials**](InternalApi.md#LoginWithCredentials) | **Post** /login | Complete a login via a OIDC.
-Once the OIDC client service has authenticated their identity the client service will call  this endpoint to record and finish the login to get their token to use the API.
-If the client service recieves a 404 they must send them to registration if its allowed per the client or check for an invite for authenticated users email before sending to registration.
+[**Authenticated**](InternalApi.md#Authenticated) | **Post** /authenticated | Complete a login via a OIDC.
+Once the OIDC client service has authenticated their identity the client service redirect to this endpoint.
-[**RegisterWithCredentials**](InternalApi.md#RegisterWithCredentials) | **Post** /register | Register user based on OIDC credentials.
-This is called by the OIDC client services we create to register the user with what  available information they have and obtain from the user.
+[**RegisterWithCredentials**](InternalApi.md#RegisterWithCredentials) | **Post** /register | If the OIDC client specified it got an invite code that token will be exchanged here to login

-## LoginWithCredentials
+## Authenticated

-> LoggedIn LoginWithCredentials(ctx, login)
+> LoggedIn Authenticated(ctx, moovLogin, login)

 Complete a login via a OIDC.
-Once the OIDC client service has authenticated their identity the client service will call  this endpoint to record and finish the login to get their token to use the API.
-If the client service recieves a 404 they must send them to registration if its allowed per the client or check for an invite for authenticated users email before sending to registration.
+Once the OIDC client service has authenticated their identity the client service redirect to this endpoint.

 ### Required Parameters